Ezbob/argparse-cpp/README.md

     Arguments args;
     args.ParseAll(argc, argv);

-    /* do something with the parsed arguments here */
+    /* do something with the parsed arguments by accessing the members of the args struct, here */

     return 0;
 }